Jason D. Anderson: Turtle Rock Studios (2011–2019)

 Anderson subsequently joined Turtle Rock Studios in 2011.
-They shipped the successful first-person shooter Evolve in 2015.
+They shipped the first-person shooter Evolve in 2015.
 Anderson's exact role in that project is unknown, although he is credited for level design on the company's forum.
 He has stated that there are no titles at the company, as everyone is equal.

 InXile Entertainment (2019–present)

 On March 26, 2019, Anderson re-joined InXile Entertainment.
 This was announced by Chad Moore on Twitter, whom Anderson had worked with both at Interplay and Troika.
 Since both InXile and Obsidian were acquired by Microsoft, this in-directly reunites the Troika: Tim Cain, Leonard Boyarsky and Jason Anderson.

+On June 11, 2023, Xbox Games Showcase revealed the new game he has been working on in collaboration with Chad Moore: Clockwork Revolution.

 Works

 Personal life

 Apart from video games, music is one of Anderson's main hobbies.
 He has had an ear for music since being a child, and has composed several pieces on his own.
 He enjoys playing his guitar and prefers heavy, aggressive music such as Quicksand, Tool and Sepultura, which he listened to during the development of Fallout.